Celtic win but Lennon again put at risk

+Celtic bridged the gap with Rangers to one point last night but the wellbeing of boss Neil Lennon was again put to the test.
 The Hoops produced a 3-0 win away at Heart of Midlothian with Lennon being attacked by a fan who raced out of the main stand at Tynecastle and launched himself at the unsuspecting manager.

 A fracas ensued with police coming to Lennon's rescue and taking the man before some violence erupted in the stands between Celtic supports and stewards and police.